-Somewhere along the way, however, M&E has become a whole universe with tools (toolkits?), processes, advisers, “matrices”-pushing consultants and the obligatory meetings, coordination committees and global forums, with various degrees of remoteness from the actual operations they are monitoring and evaluating.
+Unfortunately, measuring impact is not a straight forward process.
+Somewhere along the way, impact tracking has evolved into a rent-seeking industry, complete with its own language, business models and “toolkits”.
+The place is choke-block full of advisers, consultants, coordination committees and global forums, with various degrees of remoteness from the actual impact operations they are monitoring and evaluating.

 A very long tail wagging a very small dog.